Tokyo skyline at twilight, Tokyo Tower and Shinjuku skyscrapers with Mount Fuji in the distance, Japan

 Best for Business in Tokyo

 Tokyo business stays cluster around Marunouchi and Otemachi.
-Four Seasons Tokyo at Marunouchi is the most boutique business choice — 57 rooms beside Tokyo Station, full Four Seasons service.
+Four Seasons Tokyo at Marunouchi is the most boutique business choice, 57 rooms beside Tokyo Station, full Four Seasons service.
 The Ritz-Carlton, Tokyo in Roppongi Midtown is the executive-floor classic.
-Park Hyatt Tokyo in Shinjuku remains the working-traveler's choice — Tony Chi interiors, New York Grill, and the bar from Lost in Translation.
+Park Hyatt Tokyo in Shinjuku reopened in December 2025 after a 19-month Jouin Manku redesign, with the New York Grill and the bar from Lost in Translation.

 All Business Hotels →